-A beach vacation is supposed to be relaxing but if you’re traveling with a baby or toddler, taking a trip to the shore can sometimes seem more stressful than anything.
-Frequent beachgoers know that going to the beach means leaving with sand everywhere and if you have little ones, that also means sand will likely end up in their mouth.
-Whether you’ve experienced this already or not, you might be wondering if there’s a way to stop your baby from eating sand at the beach.
+A beach vacation is supposed to be relaxing but if you’re traveling with a baby or toddler, taking a trip to the shore can sometimes seem more stressful than anything, especially when dealing with them eating sand.
+Whether you’ve experienced this already or not, you might be wondering how to stop baby eating sand at the beach.

 Keep reading for our best tips on how to stop your baby from eating too much sand and to learn how to keep your little one safe if they do swallow a mouthful.